per1234/ino-troubleshooting/uploading.md

 If the **Tools > Port** menu is grayed or the port of your Arduino does not appear on the menu, see ["The **Tools > Port** menu is grayed out, or the port of my Arduino board doesn't appear in the **Tools > Port** menu, or Arduino Web Editor doesn't recognize my board"](#no-port).

-If the correct port is already selected, see ["Native USB board doesn't get a port, or is failing uploads](#native-usb-reset).
+If the correct port is already selected, see ["Native USB board doesn't get a port, or is failing uploads"](#native-usb-reset).

 ---